sreyadg/FoodPackageReviewApp/README.md

 FoodPackageReviewApp
 =========

-App to manage food package reviews
+Android app with a NodeJS server to manage food packaging reviews, supported by a MongoDB database.